centria/uxui/docs/accessibility.md

 A quick guide to the directive, from which the list above has been quoted, can be found from here: [https://ec.europa.eu/digital-single-market/en/web-accessibility](https://ec.europa.eu/digital-single-market/en/web-accessibility)

 The directive is quite a long and hard read, but if you are interested in the legal side, you can find the full directive from the next link: [https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016L2102&from=EN](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016L2102&from=EN)

+## Accessibility principles

+To make your web page more accessible, there are a few principles you should follow.
+The headers of those principles are copied below, but you can find the complete list with details from here: [https://www.w3.org/WAI/fundamentals/accessibility-principles/](https://www.w3.org/WAI/fundamentals/accessibility-principles/)

+* Perceivable information and user interface
+  * Text alternatives for non-text content
+  * Captions and other alternatives for multimedia
+  * Content can be presented in different ways
+  * Content is easier to see and hear
+* Operable user interface and navigation
+  * Functionality is available from a keyboard
+  * Users have enough time to read and use the content
+  * Content does not cause seizures and physical reactions
+  * Users can easily navigate, find content, and determine where they are
+  * Users can use different input modalities beyond keyboard
+* Understandable information and user interface
+  * Text is readable and understandable
+  * Content appears and operates in predictable ways
+  * Users are helped to avoid and correct mistakes
+* Robust content and reliable interpretation
+  * Content is compatible with current and future user tools

+Following these principles, our software is more accessible for people with disabilities, but also more usable for everyone.
+Try to remember these the next time you make a web site.

+Beside these principles, there are tips and tricks in the internet which make the life easier.
+My favorite example at the moment is the fact about capitalizing hashtags.
+More info can be found behind this link: [https://www.boia.org/blog/make-your-hashtags-accessible](https://www.boia.org/blog/make-your-hashtags-accessible).

 ## Accessibility tools